 And no, I did not make my own gnocchi.
 I just don’t have a great recipe yet nor do I have the time.
-Maybe when my kids are grown?
+Maybe when my kids are grown and moved out?
 We shall see.
-But in the meantime, bring a large pot of water (salted with 3 tablespoons of sea salt) and follow the package directions to cook the gnocchi.
+But in the meantime, bring a large pot of water (salted with 3 tablespoons of sea salt) and follow package directions to cook 1 pound gnocchi.
 Typically it’s about 3 to 4 minutes or until they start to float at the top of the water.

 Now let’s build this soup!
-Start by melting the butter in with the oil in a heavy bottom pot or Dutch oven on medium heat.
-Add in the onions, carrots and celery with a pinch of salt.
+Start by melting 4 tablespoons of butter in with 2 tablespoons oil in a heavy bottom pot or Dutch oven on medium heat.
+Add in 1 cup diced onions, 1/2 cup each sliced carrots and celery with a pinch of salt.
 Stir, cover and cook until the onions are translucent and carrots are fork tender, stir occasionally.

 Once the gnocchi are cooked, drain them into a colander set into your sink.
 Then I lay them on a parchment lined, rimmed sheet pan so they don’t stick to each other.

-Once the veggies are tender and cooked, add in the minced garlic and chopped thyme.
+Once the veggies are tender and cooked, add in 2 cloves minced garlic and 1 teaspoons chopped thyme.
 Stir and cook for 1 to 2 minutes.

-Next add in the flour, stir and cook the flour/butter mixture for a minute or two.
+Next add in 6 tablespoons flour, stir and cook the flour/butter mixture for a minute or two.

-Now stir, while pouring in the half & half.
+Now stir, while pouring in 4 cups half & half.
 Then grate in 1/8 to 1/4 teaspoon of freshly grated nutmeg.
 Increase the heat to a simmer, stirring until thick.
-Then pour in the chicken broth, heat until the soup has thickened slightly.
+Then pour in 4 cups chicken broth, heat until the soup has thickened slightly.

-Lastly, add in the cooked gnocchi, chicken and coarsely chopped spinach.
-Season with salt and pepper and heat until the spinach has wilted and the soup is thick and creamy.
+Lastly, add in the cooked gnocchi, 2 cups chopped chicken and 2 heaping cups baby spinach that has been coarsely chopped.
+Season with salt and pepper to taste and heat until the spinach has wilted and the soup is thick and creamy.

 I made this soup late yesterday afternoon, it was rainy and a little chilly with the temperature in the low 60’s.
 I served it with grilled fontina cheese sandwiches to Haileigh, Malloree and a few of Mal’s girlfriends.
 All 4 girls gave it two thumbs up — I had zero doubts.